waynevanson/fp-ts-webdriver/readme.md

 ```

 ## Usage

+### Exports

+There is currently one named export `webdriver` that exports a namespace of all API's related to the basic webdriver protocol.

+When more are added, they'll be available under `chrome`, `firefox` and `edge` respectively.
+These will be separated so we can have better intellicense and troubleshooting.

+### Example

+todo - fix this section to reflect current api

 - Create and compose `ReaderTaskEither<Client, errors, A>` using the API via `fp-ts-webdriver.client.*`.
 - Create client via `fp-ts-webdriver.webdriver.newSession()`.